Slovenský časopis pre pedagogické vedy / Slovak Journal for Educational Sciences

 • The scholarly article must contain an abstract of 10-15 sentences and have 5-6 keywords.

-• In the end of the text the author will provide the full name, academic titles, affiliation or home address, and e-mail address.
-Authors of scholarly articles attach also their professional profile of 10 lines.
+• At the end of the text, provide the full name, academic title, affiliation or home address, and e-mail address of all authors/coauthors.
+Authors of scholarly articles should also provide a professional profile of 10 lines for each author.

 • Text editor: MS Word.